MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 # Free trial for Dynamics 365 Remote Assist

 You can try Microsoft Dynamics 365 Remote Assist for free on your HoloLens, HoloLens 2, and mobile phones and tablets.
-There are three types of free trials:
+There are three types of free trials.

 |Type of trial|Description|
 |---------------------------|-----------------------------------|